 Trouble with the law

-Weight can be a real problem.
 If an adolescent is overweight and is criticised or made fun of, they are more likely to dislike themselves and to become depressed.
-This can lead to inactivity and comfort eating, which worsens the weight problem - dieting can actually aggravate the situation.
-It is more important to ensure that the young person feels happy with themself, fat or thin.
+This can lead to inactivity and comfort eating, which worsens the weight problem.
+Being overweight is an important risk for poor general health but it is very important to ensure that the young person feels happy with themself, whatever their weight.

 Many adolescents diet.
-Fortunately, few will develop serious eating disorders; only around 1 in 100 teenagers develop anorexia, and 1 in 50 have bulimia.
+Fortunately, only a few will develop serious eating disorders, eg, anorexia, bulimia.
 However, eating disorders are more likely to occur in those who take up serious dieting, think very little of themselves, are under stress and who have been overweight as children.

 Drugs, solvents and alcohol

-- Although cannabis has been widely felt to be relatively harmless, there is now good evidence that it can make mental health problems worse in adolescence, and can double the risk of developing schizophrenia.
+Although cannabis has been widely felt to be relatively harmless, there is now good evidence that it can make mental health problems worse in adolescence, and can increase the risk of developing schizophrenia.
 Despite publicity about other drugs, alcohol is the most common drug to cause problems for adolescents.

 Much less often, changes in behaviour and mood can mark the beginning of more serious psychiatric disorders.
 Although uncommon, bipolar disorder (manic depression) and schizophrenia may emerge for the first time during adolescence.

 The good times and opportunities that adolescent children have may well make parents feel old.
 Jealousy can cause all sorts of arguments and trouble.